Constitution of the Republic of China: The Presidency

-The President of the Republic of China (Chinese: 總統; pinyin: Zǒngtǒng) is the head of state and the Commander-in-Chief of the Republic of China Armed Forces.
+The President of the Republic of China (總統 (Zǒngtǒng)) is the head of state and the Commander-in-Chief of the Republic of China Armed Forces.
 Until 1996, the President and Vice President were elected by the National Assembly.
 After several rounds of constitutional revisions in the 1990s, the President became elected through universal free elections in 1996.
 Both the President and Vice President serve terms of four years and may be re-elected for an additional term.
 Originally, the ROC constitution drafted the president as a ceremonial figurehead presiding over a parliamentary republic: the President could grant amnesty and pardons (Article 40), confer honors and decorations (Article 42), issue emergency decrees (Article 43), and issue arbitration during disputes between multiple Yuan (Article 44).
 Other articles enumerated pertinent powers, permitting the President to declare war and make peace (Article 38), declare martial law with the approval of the Legislative Yuan (Article 39), and appoint or remove military officials (Article 41).
 However, a combination of the Chinese civil war and President Chiang Kai-shek's strong authoritarian impulses led to a dramatic expansion of presidential powers, shifting the ROC to a semi-presidential constitutional regime.
 In 1948, the National Assembly ratified the Temporary Provisions against the Communist Rebellion, which superseded the Constitution by granting the President enhanced administrative and executive capabilities.
 Under the Temporary Provisions, the President was no longer obligated to gain the Legislative Yuan's approval when declaring martial law as stipulated in Article 39.
 Additionally, the President and the Vice President could disregard the two-term limit for re-election as described in Article 47.
 As a result, Chiang Kai-shek served five six-year terms (twenty-seven years) as president before his death in 1975.
 The Temporary Provisions would persist in Taiwan for forty-three years until it was repealed in 1991.
 Nonetheless, the role of the President remains constitutionally ambiguous even today.